SensehacK/dev-cheatsheet/git/errors.md

 Or your personal Access token is expired so you're getting this error according to [Github issue thread](https://github.com/actions/checkout/issues/664)

+If you use `xcodebuild -scmProvider xcode`, HTTPS can be used, but you would typically log in via Xcode preferences to your SCM service account.

 ### getaddrInfo thread